hessam458/Apartments-for-rent/README.md

 .
 KPI Cards: Summarize key metrics such as average price, total listings, and most common apartment types

-This dashboard enables users to explore patterns in the rental market visually and interactively.
+This dashboard enables users to visually and interactively explore patterns in the rental market.

+# 🤖 Machine Learning — Price Prediction
+## The project includes a machine learning pipeline to predict rental prices based on various features such as:

+.
+Number of rooms and bathrooms

+.
+Square footage

+.
+Location coordinates

+## Key steps:

+.
+Outlier Removal: The Top 1% of high-price outliers were removed to reduce skewness and improve model performance.

+.
+Feature Selection & Preprocessing: Only relevant columns were used to build the prediction model.
+Categorical variables were encoded, and missing values were handled appropriately.

+.
+Modeling: Regression algorithms were used to predict apartment prices.
+The performance was evaluated using appropriate metrics (e.g., MAE, RMSE, R²).